Experienced data scientist and software engineer with 12 years spent designing, conducting, and

 real-time suggestions, streamlining the process for data submission to NIH archives.

-Ensured an extremely robust testing suite involving multiple levels of integration and user
+Ensured a robust testing suite involving multiple levels of integration and user

 interactions emulated using Puppeteer to enhance reliability and long-term maintainability.